Thursday, September 10, 2009

 This one looked right at me and jumped up against the side of the pen.
 I knew she wanted to jump into my arms.
 It was like she had searched her whole life for me and finally found me!
 How could I resist that call to action???
 Can puppies hypnotize people?
 I think they can.
 I picked her up and she melted into my body, smelling like something not all that nice, Eau de Puppy Crate.
 Sawdust and remnants of whatever else.
 But I didn't care, she was so warm and just collapsed into me.
 After a couple of minutes of holding her my brain started working on its own saying crazy things like, "I want to have this puppy."

-Finally we went back home, leaving with her littermates and mother.
+Finally we went back home, leaving her there, with her littermates and mother.
 My son and I fantasized about what we would do with a puppy, what we would call her, what our lives would be like if we had her.

 Julian instantly thought of a name, one which I thought was fairly appalling.
 Kubokan.
 I said, I don't think so.
 Too long.* But no other name popped into my head.
 We went for a walk in a conservation area, crossed a suspension bridge, and talked about the puppy thing.
 I said, look at that trail.
 If we had the dog, we could go walking down that trail, with her.